mlzuckerberg/mlzuckerberg/README.md

 ## About Me

-I am a senior at Brandeis University pursuing a Bachelor of Science in Computer Science and a Bachelor of Arts in Psychology, with minors in Linguistics and Philosophy.
+I am a rising senior at Brandeis University pursuing a Bachelor of Science in Computer Science and a Bachelor of Arts in Psychology, with minors in Linguistics and Philosophy.
 My academic interests lie at the intersection of these disciplines, exploring how computational methods can enhance our understanding of human cognition and behavior.
 I am passionate about building robust software systems and applying machine learning techniques to solve real-world problems.

 **Current Focus:**

 - Completing senior year at Brandeis University
-- Computer networking
+- Software testing and quality assurance at a summer internship
 - Advancing expertise in machine learning frameworks and methodologies

 **Career Interests:**

-- Full-time Software Engineering, ML Engineering, Systems Engineering, or Data Science positions (New Grad 2026)
+- Full-time Software Engineering, ML Engineering, or Software Testing Engineering positions (New Grad 2025)
 - Seeking mentorship and professional growth opportunities

 ## Connect With Me